Skip to content

 Alert

-There is no actual height difference, but Z-axis is used to refer to the relative position to the other frames.
+There is no actual height difference, but the Z-axis is used to refer to the relative position of the other frames.

 In GraFx Studio z-index is in line with desktop editing tools.
 Each frame has a z-depth.